 Single-Member LLCs and Operating Agreements

 A single-member limited liability company (“SMLLC”) is a one-owner business.
 The SMLLC is like a sole proprietorship, but having an LLC has advantages over operating a business individually, without filing for a state corporate status.
 Most importantly, having a business corporation helps to protect your personal assets from exposure to a lawsuit, and it protects against personal liability while conducting business activities.
-An LLC with more than one owner (called “members”)” has a document called an operating agreement that is prepared with the help of an attorney when the business begins.
+An LLC with more than one owner (called “members”) has a document called an operating agreement that is prepared with the help of an attorney when the business begins.

 What is an Operating Agreement?

 An operating agreement is a document that describes the operations of the limited liability company (LLC) and regulates the agreements between the members (owners) of the business entity.
-All LLC’s with two or more members should have an operating agreement.
-This document is not required for a single member LLC, but it’s a good idea in any case.
+All LLCs with two or more members should have an operating agreement.
+This document is not required for a single-member LLC, but it’s a good idea in any case.

-An operating agreement is similar to the by-laws or articles of organization that guide a corporation’s board of directors, or a partnership agreement, which is used by partnerships.
-By-laws are required for a corporation, but having a partnership agreement for a partnership is not required.
+An operating agreement is similar to the bylaws or articles of organization that guide a corporation’s board of directors or a partnership agreement, which is used by partnerships.
+Bylaws are required for a corporation, but having a partnership agreement for a partnership is not required.

 Why an SMLLC Agreement Is a Good Idea

-Here are four reasons a single-member LLC needs to prepare an operating agreement – and abide by it:
+Here are four reasons a single-member LLC needs to prepare an operating agreement—and abide by it:

 1. The Operating Agreement Describes the Organization

-As noted above, an operating agreement describes the operations of the LLC, listing, the formation of the business and the procedures followed in the business.
+As noted above, an operating agreement describes the operations of the LLC, listing the formation of the business and the procedures followed in the business.
 The agreement also clarifies how LLC funds are contributed and distributed to the owner(s).

 2. Separating the Business Entity from the Owner

-It is important that a business owner selects the type of business structure at the onset of their business.
+It is important that a business owner select the type of business structure at the onset of their business.
 Personal business should be kept separate from a business entity.
-When selecting a limited liability entity having an operating agreement and keeping separate records of the operations helps establish the separateness of the business from the owner for liability and federal tax purposes.
+When selecting a limited liability entity, having an operating agreement and keeping separate records of the operations helps establish the separateness of the business from the owner for liability and federal tax purposes.
 Nothing is worse than having to sit with an Internal Revenue Service agent, sorting through personal and business-commingled receipts.
 If you don’t have an operating agreement, you will find it more difficult to show that your business is a separate entity from you.
 This is crucial, particularly if there is a legal liability issue.

 3. Clarifying Business Succession

-An operating agreement also clarifies what happens if the owner of a multi member LLC dies or is unable to run the business.; that is, it creates a succession plan.
+An operating agreement also clarifies what happens if the owner of a multi-member LLC dies or is unable to run the business; that is, it creates a succession plan.
 The operating agreement should include a clause stipulating who will manage the LLC if a member is unable to do so.
-Without this specific provision, it may be difficult for your family to continue the day to day operations of the business or dispose of the business without a lengthy legal battle.
+Without this specific provision, it may be difficult for your family to continue the day-to-day operations of the business or dispose of the business without a lengthy legal battle.

 4. Avoiding State LLC Default Rules